JasonSilvestri/JSopX.BridgeTooFar/CONTRIBUTING.md

 - Forks, pull requests, and issues from unauthorized users will be closed without review.
 - All work in this repository is conducted exclusively by authorized personnel of Jason Silvestri Open Project EXperiences (JSopX™).

-If you have questions regarding the JSopX™ system, please contact ICSI directly:
+If you have questions regarding the JSopX™ system, please contact Jason Silvestri directly:

 - Website: [jsopx.com]
 - Email: [therealjasonsilvestri@gmail.com]